javiortizmol/aws-sso-magic/README.md

     proxy_role_name = myrolename
     ```
 2. Execute the following command to select and log the eks cluster: `aws-sso-magic login --eks`
-3. Please select the EKS cluster
+3. Please select the EKS cluster or send the cluster name using the flag --cluster.
+Eg: `aws-sso-magic login --eks --cluster myekscluster`
 4. Copy and paste the commands according to your OS.

     NOTE: If you will select another profile, please first unset the AWS_PROFILE environment variable or close this terminal and open a new one